xyleey/Notes-for-Media-Team/Notes for Win10_x64 V2.5.md

 That's it !
 We must have, the urllib3 1.22 for instance.
 - Run `pip uninstall -y urllib3 && pip install "urllib3==1.22"`
 - Done !
 Now you could try `caterpillar -h` to see the options

+### kvm48
+[KVM48](https://github.com/SNH48Live/KVM48), the Koudai48 VOD Manager.
+It is capable of downloading all streaming VODs of a set of monitored members in a specified date range.
+It collaborates with aria2 and caterpillar

 <p align="center">